thenicholasbarnett/CMS_2026PbPb/README.md

 ```
 ./JetHLT filelist.txt output.root isMC
 ```
-This macro can also be executed with ROOT by using its built-in CLING interpreter.
+This macro can also be executed with ROOT by using its built-in Cling interpreter.
 ```
 root -l -b -q 'JetHLT_SpectraGenerator_PbPb_lxplus.cpp("filelist.txt","output.root",isMC)'
 ```